lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-04-swift-parsers-imperative.markdown

 	  case Value(Box<V>)
 	}

 As there are potentially many sources of failure in the ```decode``` method, it is handy to write a Helper Method that can "promote" an ```Optional``` to a ```Result``` with an Error if the Optional does not contain a value.
-This will populate the ```NSError``` with a default Error Domain and attatch a User Defined message:
+This will populate the ```NSError``` with a default Error Domain and attach a User Defined message:

 	public func promoteDecodeError<V>(message: String)(value: V?) -> Result<V>

 ### An Imperative Approach

-From the previous post, I discussed how the lack of a dynamic runtime in Swift will mean that bringing over some Objective-C programming techniques will be impossible.
+From the previous post, I mentioned that the lack a dynamic runtime in Swift will mean that bringing over some Objective-C programming techniques will be impossible.
 As a Swift Parser won't be able to use these techniques, a more traditional approach to parsing will have to be used[^model-mapping-traditional].

+Failing-Fast was outlined as a potential feature of a Parser in the previous post, the implementation of an XML-to-Animal decoding function will need to take this into account.
 The following Imperative approach shows how it may be possible to extract a ```Result<Animal>``` from an ```XMLParsableType```:

 	  static func decode<X: XMLParsableType>(xml: X) -> Result<Animal> {
 	    if let type = XMLParser.parseChildText("type")(xml: xml).toOptional() {